 To learn more about this case watch our Doctors Challenge Texas’s Ban on Dispensing Medication to Their Patients video.

 The law has real consequences.
 Up to 30% of all prescriptions in America go unfilled due to factors like cost and inconvenience, resulting in complications for patients and billions of dollars annually in avoidable medical expenses for the broader health care system.
 Dispensing offers doctors a way to help alleviate these problems by providing patients with immediate access to the medications they need—often at a fraction of the price offered by nearby pharmacies.

-For years, Dr. Held and Dr. Michael Garrett, another IJ client, have advocated for change at the legislative level—often with the support of the Texas Medical Association, the largest state doctors’ association in the country.
+For years, Dr. Michael Garrett, has advocated for change at the legislative level—often with the support of the Texas Medical Association, the largest state doctors’ association in the country.
 Over the years, these efforts have produced several promising bills that would have reformed or repealed Texas’ dispensing ban.
 But every time, powerful pharmacy groups and their lobbyists have exerted their considerable influence to defeat the bills.

-Now, Dr. Held and Dr. Garrett are taking their cause to the courts.
-In June, the doctors and IJ filed a constitutional lawsuit to strike down Texas’ protectionist ban on doctor dispensing.
+Now, Dr. Garrett is taking his cause to the courts.
+In June, the doctor and IJ filed a constitutional lawsuit to strike down Texas’ protectionist ban on doctor dispensing.
 As IJ’s 2015 victory in Patel v.
 Texas Department of Licensing and Regulation made clear, the Texas Constitution provides strong protections for economic liberty.
 We look forward to showing that these protections also apply to licensed medical professionals—and that naked economic protectionism has no place in the Lone Star State.

 Joshua Windham is an IJ attorney.

 Subscribe to get Liberty & Law magazine direct to your mailbox!